Paper Doll Explains Your Health Insurance Explanation of Benefits

 • Non-covered codes — Not everything done for your health is covered by your insurance policy.
 In a perfect world, whatever your provider felt was necessary would be covered, but (sigh) that’s not how it works.
 There may be random letters or numbers indicating why something wasn’t covered due to a wide variety of circumstances, including

-• a provider, clinic, or hospital is not in-network for you (meaning, not on a list of pre-approved providers)
+• a provider, clinic, or hospital is not in-network for you (meaning, not on a list of pre-approved providers).

-• a procedure or treatment not included among the items covered by your policy
+• a procedure or treatment not included among the items covered by your policy.

-• a procedure or treatment requires pre-approval but you didn’t get it pre-approved — This may not be covered even though, if you had ask for it to be pre-approved, they would have approved it and covered it (that is, paid for it).
+• a procedure or treatment requires pre-approval but you didn’t get it pre-approved — This may not be covered even though, if you had asked for it to be pre-approved, they would have approved it and covered it (that is, paid for it).

 • a procedure or treatment is allowed, but only so often in a given time frame — For example, mental health appointments or physical therapy sessions may be limited to (for example) 10 sessions in a calendar year.

 Also, while some appointments may be allowed at any time in a given year, others must be scheduled 365+ days apart.
+So, if you had your eye exam or mammogram 363 days ago, you may be out of luck in terms of your insurance company paying.

 The A1C blood test allows physicians to track blood glucose levels over a rolling period of time; most insurance companies require 90+ days in between tests.
 Sometimes, medical offices are good about making sure your appointments aren’t scheduled closer than 90 days apart so that you can actually get your A1C test done (and covered), but as a patient, it’s in your best interest to know what your policy covers, and how often, so you don’t pay extra.